 The most elementary way of fixing this error is to check the system log keeping the event tracks.
 Follow the below-mentioned steps to open and operate the event viewer-

-Press the Windows button +R from the keyboard that will help to pop up the ‘run’ dialogue box.
+Press the Windows button +R from the keyboard which will help to pop up the ‘run’ dialogue box.

 Type ‘eventvwr’ and hit enter.